hafstrom/citm/README.md

 # citm
-Caught in the middle
+caught in the middle
-Game by DonTristan / Tristan Hafström
+game by tristan hafström